Infotainment system in car – the future of the automotive market. That’s why:

 Sensus Connect doesn’t offer too many fireworks, and the multimedia capabilities of the system are even minimized.
 We have access to music from various sources, Spotify, TuneIn and weather apps, which require a phone connection and sharing a network or modem.
 Volvo does not provide an independent SIM card as standard.
 A package with navigation offering up-to-date information about traffic jams is additionally paid for, and the navigation itself, although it is correct, is difficult to admire.
 Hints on the HUD display are its biggest plus.
 And since for Spotify or TuneIn we need an additional connection to the network anyway, it can also be operated from the smartphone and pass the sound on to the speakers of the car via Bluetooth.

-The future of infotainment systems – where should we go?
+The future of the infotainment system – where should we go?

 However, a lot is said about the fact that the automotive industry should redefine the basis for the operation of the headquarters responsible for operating the infotainment system.
 This is mainly about touch control, which is slowly becoming extremely controversial: do we really have to control literally all the car settings from the touch screen, which is less ergonomic for the driver while driving?
 Manufacturers of modern cars are beginning to notice this problem and a perfect example is the Mazda mentioned by us, which already produces extremely driver-friendly cars in this respect.
 It is possible that other manufacturers will also be moving in a similar direction – not removing touch screens but retrofitting them with physical buttons that will be used to control e.g. air conditioning or driving characteristics of the car.